How to Keep Lust in an Emotionally Loving Relationship

 If you both feel the same about one another, and you both are committed to a lifelong relationship, then work on it together to keep it alive.
 Remember, you are on the same team.
 Functioning as team players with a mutual goal will keep it alive.

-I'll give you a series of questions to consider for discussion with your partner, along with my views on each issue.
+I'll give you a series of questions you can discuss with your partner, along with my views on each issue.

 Is Lust Good to Have in a Relationship?